 I don’t like killing mice because their dead bodies are a breeding ground for insects and bacteria.
 Instead, try this simple trap (less than $7 on Amazon), which has a four-star average review and is reusable.

 There’s also this slightly more expensive trap for less than $13.
 It has even more positive recommendations than the first trap, and its transparent walls let you see if a mouse has been caught.

 To prevent mice from getting inside in the first place, use steel wool to plug holes like those found near baseboard heaters and dryer.

 Mosquitoes are annoying bloodsuckers.
 At best, their bites leave itchy red welts.
 At worst, they can transfer disease such as the Zika virus.
 We discussed ways to ward off the annoying bugs in “5 Cheap Steps to Eliminate Mosquitoes,” including:

 - Get rid of standing water: Mosquitoes lay eggs in stagnant water, so take away their breeding ground by overturning water in open containers and throwing mulch or soil over yard puddles.

 - Place minced garlic around your porch.
 Garlic’s odor acts as a natural repellent to many insects, including mosquitoes.

-- Adding citronella, eucalyptus, cinnamon, or castor oils to sunscreen can repel mosquitoes for when you need to work outside – just be sure to follow the instructions and not dump a cup of citronella on your face.
+- Adding citronella, eucalyptus, cinnamon or castor oils to sunscreen can repel mosquitoes for when you need to work outside — just be sure to follow the instructions and don’t dump a cup of citronella on your face.

 - When you’re sitting outside on the porch, use an oscillating fan.
-You love a nice breeze – wind is a mosquito’s enemy.
+You’ll love the nice breeze, and wind is a mosquito’s enemy.